|Mr. Eric Volle

 Director of Food Services

 For many kids, summertime means food, friends and fun.
 For families who count on school meals , however, the summer months can be stressful and family food budgets have to be stretched even further.
-Free summer meals, funded by the USDA, are available to kids and teens ages 18 and younger at summer meals sites across Windham, CT.
-See the schedule for the Free 2017 Summer Meal Program.
-To learn more about Summer Meals in the Windham community, please click the link below available in Spanish and English.
+Free summer meals, funded by the USDA, were available to kids and teens ages 18 and younger at summer meals sites across Windham, CT.
+We hope our community found this service helpful.

 Read the full Community Eligibility Provision Release.